 Types of surgery

 Nerve graft.
-In this procedure, the damaged part of the brachial plexus is removed and replaced with sections of nerves harvested from other parts of your body.
-This helps restore your arm's function.
+In this procedure, the damaged part of the brachial plexus is removed and replaced with sections of nerves taken from other parts of your body.
+This provides a bridge for new nerve growth over time.

 Muscle transfer.
 Muscle transfer is a procedure in which your surgeon removes a less important muscle or tendon from another part of your body, typically the thigh, transfers it to your arm, and reconnects the nerves and blood vessels supplying the muscle.